-"Rockin' the Boat" - Mark 4:35-41
+"In The Storms of Life" - Mark 4:35-41

-They couldn't figure him out.
+For the life of them they couldn't figure him out.
 There he lay, calm as can be, snoozing away while they were about to drown.
 What was the matter with him?
 Why didn't he wake up and do something?
-The wind shrieked, the intense flashes of lightning tore apart the premature darkness, revealing all too clearly the boiling black clouds, the whitecaps sheared off the towering waves, the water filling their tiny boat, and highlighted the fear in all their faces.
+The wind shrieked, the intense flashes of lightning tore apart the premature darkness, revealing all too clearly the boiling black clouds, the whitecaps sheared off the towering waves, the water filling their tiny boat, and highlighting the fear in all their faces.
 Well, all the faces except one.